Prince Edward Island Fiddling Project

 Ken Perlman, PEI Saviour: A Folkie Puts Island Fiddling Back on the Musical Map

-neurontin 800 mg street value By Rick McGinnis, Special to The Globe and Mail
+order neurontin overnight By Rick McGinnis, Special to The Globe and Mail

 Ken Perlman regards his discovery of Prince Edward Island and its fiddlers as a gift every folk musician dreams of.
 And it’s thanks to Perlman, who quickly became obsessed with a musical culture that had nearly disappeared, that we have The Prince Edward Island Style of Fiddling, just released on Rounder Records.

 The Massachusetts-based banjo player was finishing up a degree in ethnomusicology in the late eighties, and wanted to study the source of one of the dominant streams running through North American folk music — the Scottish Highlands.
 He applied to several fraternal organizations in Scotland for grants.
 He didn’t get the grant, but instead, someone offered to put him up, free of charge, at a place he had in northeastern King’s County, in PEI, where Perlman might find some fiddle players.
 Intrigued, he wrote back, and arrived on the island for the first time in the summer of 1989.